Trevor Stone — resume @ trevorstone.org

 and have provided feedback on hundreds of design documents.

 - Since 2009 I’ve worked as a staff software engineer at Google.
 I work

-playback, data analysis pipelines, and server infrastructure.
-I built a
+analysis pipelines, document approvals, and server infrastructure.
+I led a

-services.
-I led a major migration and deletion effort of a critical legacy
+major migration effort of a critical legacy system, increasing development

 - From 2004 to 2009 I worked as a software engineer at Tyler Technologies,

 building enterprise applications for county government offices.
 I explored

 requirements with analysts, built GUIs, designed core services, led complex

 module development, and crafted a data conversion specification.
 I created

 a system to extract named entities from OCR text.
 I developed the